digidem/comapeo-core/src/server/README.md

 ## Deploying CoMapeo Cloud

-CoMapeo cloud comes with a [`Dockerfile`](../../Dockerfile) that can be used to build a Docker image.
-This image can be used to deploy CoMapeo cloud on a server.
+CoMapeo Cloud comes with a [`Dockerfile`](../../Dockerfile) that can be used to build a Docker image.
+This image can be used to deploy CoMapeo Cloud on a server.

 Server configuration is done using environment variables.
 The following environment variables are available: